magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-date

-It checks for a valid date against a predefined format.
+Checks for a valid date against a predefined format.

 #### Example